arjunrs3/UQRegressors/README.md

 # UQRegressors

 **UQRegressors** is a Python library for regression models that provide **prediction intervals**, in addition to point estimates.
 It is meant for machine learning applications where quantifying uncertainty is important.
+Full documentation is available at: https://arjunrs3.github.io/UQRegressors/.

 It features **highly customizable** parameters for each model, an **easy to use** interface with built-in dataset validation, **GPU compatibility** with a PyTorch backend, **validated implementations** with comparisons to published results, **easy saving and loading** of created models, and a **wide variety of metrics and visualization** tools available to assess model quality.